helenrm365/rm365-tools-testing/INVENTORY_MANAGEMENT_LOGIC.md

 **Process:**
 1. Query `catalog_product_entity` table for ALL products (no status filtering)
-2. Join with EAV attribute tables to get product names
+2. Join with Entity-Attribute-Value attribute tables to get product names
 3. Filter out products with categories containing "AW365"
 4. Filter out products with no categories assigned (blank categories)
 5. Filter out products with no website assignment (blank product_websites)